 To get in touch with our PSIRT please send an encrypted email to prodsec@nozominetworks.com.
 Make sure to encrypt your message using this GPG key.

-Upon receiving the report, we will log the issue in our support system, including a tracking number, and we will begin to investigate the potential vulnerability.
+Upon receiving the report, we will log the issue in our support system, assign a tracking number, and begin investigating the potential vulnerability.
 Please be sure to include all the information we may need, including a valid and working exploit example.

 Code of Conduct and Rules of Engagement